Dmitry-Borodkin/voidc/doc/tutorial.md

   - Strings are NOT "auto-concatenable".
   - Escapes limited only to `\t`, `\n`, `\r`, `\'`, `\"` and `\\`.
   - Any other valid Unicode Code Points are *allowed* (except zero).

+So, as you can see, the Starter Language is rather limited:
+- There's no keywords.
+- There's no operators.
+- There's no flow control.
+- There's no preprocessor.
+- ...

+How the f*** it is possible to program in it?

+Well...
+To get an idea you can check the ["hello_jit.void"](../hello_jit.void) example.

+In Void you *must* "write program to write program"(c)...